Spencermj/DynamicPlaylist/README.md

   }
  ]
 ```
 You might ask why anyone would use a Taste Profile to create static playlists when dynamic playlists allow all the same functionality, one of the main reasons for this is because you can create a Taste Profile representing your musical tastes before you even create a playlist.
-The information contained within a session_catalog is created after the user has given input on songs played by during their session, this means that it will only start accurately depicting your musical preferences after you have given your opinion on a great deal of songs.
-TASTE PROFILE DIRECTORY
+The information contained within a session_catalog is created after the user has given input on songs played by during their session, this means that it will only start accurately depicting the user's musical preferences after they have given their opinion on a large number of songs.
+As shown by [Taste Profile From Directory], it is possible to create a Taste Profile that depicts the musical tastes of the user based off a directory of .mp3 files.
+The initial paramaters for creating a dynamic playlist are anywhere from one to five artists, songs, or genres; although the playlist created from these paramaters might be sufficient, using a Taste Profile allows the user to begin their playlist with an accurate depiction of their musical tastes.

 This resource answers question 3: what is a taste profile?